YassineManai/YassineManai/README.md

 <img align="right" src="./images/analysis.gif" border="2" width="380px" height="294px" alt="Boy sitting in front of a monitor in a dark room" />
 <ul>
   <li>🤩️ Passionate about programming, technology, and continuous learning.</li>
-  <li>🔭 🔭 With experience in full lifecycle development, including programming, quality assurance, support, and implementation, I have a strong foundation in both Front-end and Back-end technologies.</li>
+  <li>🔭 I have a strong foundation in both Front-end and Back-end technologies.</li>
   <li>💻 I am currently building projects involving Web Applications, Microservices, and Dashboard interfaces, with a focus on Angular, Spring Boot, and .NET Core..</li>
   <li>📚 <b>📚 I am pursuing a degree in IT Engineering and actively expanding my skills through real-world projects, internships, and personal development.</li>
   <li>🇺🇸 I have a good level of English and use it daily in technical contexts.</li>
   <li>🎮 In my free time, I enjoy gaming, exploring new tech trends, and working on side projects to sharpen my skills..</li>
-  <li>👨‍💻 Fun facts: I love collaborating with high-performance development teams and constantly seek to push the limits of what I can build.</li>
   <li>
     <details>
       <summary>👽 Curiosities:</summary>